wiggitywhitney/mcp-commit-story/docs/architecture.md

 ```

 This approach ensures journal entries contain exactly the conversations that contributed to each commit, providing precise context without noise from unrelated development sessions.

+### AI Boundary Detection

+After the initial commit-based time window filtering, a dedicated AI agent performs intelligent boundary detection:

+- **Separate AI instance**: Fresh context for objective analysis
+- **Boundary identification**: Finds the exact message where current commit work begins
+- **Conservative filtering**: Removes only messages definitively unrelated to the commit
+- **Fallback behavior**: If AI filtering fails, uses all messages in the time window

+This two-stage approach (time window + AI filtering) ensures journal entries contain precisely the conversations that led to each commit, with no extraneous context from previous work.

 ## Benefits of This Architecture